ZhengHe-MD/isco/README.md

 # ISCO

-this is just an extremely simple hugo theme.
+This is just an extremely simple hugo theme.
+An example website can be found [here](https://zhenghe-md.github.io/)

 ## How to install